 WHAT CONSTITUTES PUBLIC DISCLOSURE?There is no perfect answer to this question, but public disclosure includes journal publications, website publications, presentations at conferences, posters, dissertation/master thesis or abstract publication.
 If you have questions about this please contact TVC.

 WHAT IS "PRIOR ART" AND HOW DO I FIND IT?Prior art refers to anything regarding a potential invention that has come before.
 Keep in mind, for instance, that a patent has to be novel and non-obvious.
 Journal publications, foreign patents, issued U.S. patents and patent applications are all areas that can constitute prior art.
 Since an inventor understands better than most what an invention entails, he or she should be familiar with as much of the prior art as possible regarding the invention space.
 Searches of the Internet, journal articles and patents are helpful examples of sources to conduct prior art searches.
-TVC has available resources and researchers can also search the U.S. Patent & Trademark Office (USPTO) website at www.uspto.gov.
+TVC has available resources (please use your UNID email to log in) and researchers can also search the U.S. Patent & Trademark Office (USPTO) website at www.uspto.gov.

 WHAT HAPPENS AFTER MY INVENTION DISCLOSURE IS SUBMITTED?One of the main functions of TVC is to evaluate new invention disclosures to determine their scientific uniqueness, potential for intellectual property protection and commercial potential.
 When a new disclosure is received, TVC checks for accuracy (all sections must be filled out in as much detail as possible) and verifies funding sources.
 If any of these components are not complete TVC cannot begin to process the disclosure.
 A complete disclosure is entered into the TVC database, assigned an ID number (“U#”) and assigned to a technology manager.
 The technology manager, typically with the help of the inventors, review the novelty of the invention, search the depth of competing technologies, conduct an IP search to determine the likelihood of protection and determine the commercial potential of a future product or service, including the amount of time and money required for further development.